Skip to main content

 }

-1. More descriptive error messages with contextual details
+1. More descriptive error messages with context

-4. Better debugging through specialized stack traces
+4. Better debugging with specialized stack traces

-When building with Convex, custom errors can help you differentiate between database errors, validation errors, and application logic errors.
+When building with Convex, custom errors help you differentiate between database errors, validation errors, and application logic errors.

 Maintaining Type Safety in Try-Catch